mekdie/react-tic-tac-toe/README.md

     3.  :white_check_mark: Rewrite Board to use two loops to make the squares instead of hardcoding them.
     4.  :white_check_mark: Add a toggle button that lets you sort the moves in either ascending or descending order.
     5.  :white_check_mark: When someone wins, highlight the three squares that caused the win.
-    6. When no one wins, display a message about the result being a draw.
+    6.  :white_check_mark: When no one wins, display a message about the result being a draw.

 ### Version 0.4: